makkarpov/mtoxy/README.md

   # Worker threads to use.
 All AES encryption and forwarding logic will be run on these threads.
   # Set it to the number of your CPU cores.
   worker-threads = 4

+  # Interval between statistics reports to console.
+Set to 0 to disable.
+  statistics-report-interval = 1m
 }
 ```